AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_user_attributes_unity.md

 Before proceeding, ensure that you meet the following requirements:

-- Have a project that has implemented [the basic real-time chat functionalities]().
+- You have integrated the Agora Chat SDK, initialized the SDK and implemented the functionality of registering accounts and login.
+For details, see [Get Started with Agora Chat](./agora_chat_get_started_unity?platform=Unity).
 - Have a thorough understanding of the API call frequency limit, the maximum size of all the attributes of a specified user, and the maximum size of all user attribtues in an app.
-For details, see [Known limitations]().
+For details, see [Known limitations](./agora_chat_limitation?platform=Unity).

 ## Implementation